 Bumblebee:"Well, I'm an Autobot.
 Actually, I'm a Cybertronian."

-A lot of people who aren't in the know about Avatar The Last Airbender and don't live where it's called Avatar: The Legend of Aang, call Aang "Avatar", as if that is his given name, or Avatar Aang (which is used very little in the show).
+A lot of people who aren't in the know about Avatar: The Last Airbender and don't live where it's called Avatar: The Legend of Aang, call Aang "Avatar", as if that is his given name, or Avatar Aang (which, while his official title, is used very little in the show).

 Technically, it was the name of the team in the first handful of episodes, when the group was some sort of detective agency.
 Master Shake even refers to them as such in the first episode.
 The idea was quickly abandoned, though.